ShayneJG/Manuscript-Manager/README.md

 The current plan is Typescript, Chakra UI, Next.js, and Node/Express.js and Mongoose/MongoDB for the backend.

 We are also aiming to implement some kind of authentication, and will likely use Auth0, even though its probably overkill, just for the practice.

+As of 13/06/2023:

+Auth0 was abandoned as it was too complex for our needs.
+Inititally, we intended to use auth0 as authentication and authorization, allowing the payrate to be set as user metadata.
+After about a week, we could not implement it, and felt that it wasn't worth continuing.
+We chose to use next-auth, which was easy to setup, and then used our own user collection in MongoDB to handle user-based data.